Realizability of tropical pluri-canonical divisors: Moduli space of multi-scale k -differentials

 A prong-matching roughly represents a choice of gluing the differentials at the nodes of the curve.
 While it is needed to get a well-behaved compactification, it will be of no importance to us and we will suppress it in the following.
+Similarly, the definition of the equivalence relation of multi-scale $k$-differentials is rather intricate and not relevant for our treatment.

 \begin{mythm}[{\cite{CMZ19}}] The points in the moduli space of multi-scale $k$-differentials $\bP \MSD[k]{g}{n}{\mu}$ are precisely the $\bC^\times$-equivalence classes of multi-scale $k$-differentials $(\pi : \hat X \to X, \bs, \omega, \pi : \hat G^+ \to G^+)$ of type $\mu$. \end{mythm}